 CMM 2013-08 : Conservation and Management Measure for Silky Shark .
-This measuer is specifically a no retention measure for silky sharks, and went into effect July 1 2014.
-We do not expect to see any impact of this measure as the study period runs from 1995-2014.
+This measure is specifically a no retention measure for silky sharks, and went into effect July 1 2014.
+We do not expect to see the impact of this measure as the most recent data are from December 2014.

-Conservation and Management Measure 2014-05; Measures for longline fisheries targeting tuna and billfish, states:
+Conservation and Management Measure 2014-05.
+Measures for longline fisheries targeting tuna and billfish, states:

 CCMs shall ensure that their vessels comply with at least one of the following options: